BrandonHalig/stagewood-assignment/README.md

 Step 2.)
-Upload Build Files to cPanel Server:
+Upload Build Files to cPanel File Manager:

     1.)
 Using the application build files, send them to a zip file 2.)
 Open file manager on cPanel and open the public_html folder